benjavalero/replacer/technical-design.md

 ## Domain

-- A **Wikipedia page** is a page retrieved from Wikipedia, from any language or namespace.
+A `WikipediaPage` is a page retrieved from Wikipedia, from any language or namespace.
 It contains the most important properties, in particular the text content.
 It is actually a snapshot, as the page content can still be modified later by any Wikipedia user.
+It is composed at least by the following properties:
+  - `WikipediaLanguage`: the language of the Wikipedia where the page exists.
+  - `PageKey`: to identify it uniquely, composed by the language and a numeric ID.
+  - **Title** of the page.
+This one could also be used to identify a page, but it is easier to use the numeric ID as the page title might change.
+  - `WikipediaNamespace`: the category of the page in Wikipedia: article, annex, user page, etc. Note that, although an article is a specific type of page, it is usually used as a synonym of page, but in this application we try not to do it.
+  - **Content**: the current text of the page, also known as _wiki-text_.
+  - **Last update**: the date and time of the last update of the page.
+  - **Query timestamp**: the date and time when the page was queried and retrieved.
+  - **Redirect**: if the page is considered a redirection page.

+A Wikipedia page is usually divided in a collection of `WikipediaSection`.
+Each section on a page can be identified by its _index_.
+The name of the section is called the _anchor_.
+Note that Wikipedia allows retrieving and editing sections instead of the whole page, so in these cases the section will be added as a property of the page.

-- A **dump page** is similar to a Wikipedia page, but retrieved from a Wikipedia dump, and therefore quite likely to be outdated depending on the dump date.
-A **dump** is huge XML file, generated monthly, containing all the current Wikipedia pages for a language.
+A `DumpFile` is huge XML file, generated monthly, containing all the current Wikipedia pages for a language.
+A `DumpPage` is similar to a Wikipedia page, but retrieved from a dump file, and therefore quite likely to be outdated depending on the dump date.

-- A **Wikipedia user** is a user registered in Wikipedia.
+A `WikipediaUser` is a user registered in Wikipedia.
 Note that not all Wikipedia users are allowed to be a Replacer user.
+The username should be enough to identify a user in Wikipedia.
+However, as users may have different permissions depending on the Wikipedia language, we use a `UserId` to identify a user uniquely, composed by the language and the username.
+A Wikipedia user may belong to several `WikipediaUserGroup` which provide different permissions: `user`, `autoconfirmed`, `bot`, etc.

-- A **user** is a Wikipedia user who also has the necessary permissions in Wikipedia in order to use the tool.
+A `User` is a user of Replacer.
+It must be a Wikipedia user with the necessary permissions in Wikipedia in order to use the tool.
+In particular, after being authenticated in Wikipedia, a user has an `AccessToken` to perform the operations in Wikipedia in a non-anonymous way.

-## Nomenclature and use cases

-Main use cases:

-1. As a user, I want to request a random Wikipedia page containing potential issues to fix, in order to review them, discard the false positives and save the approved fixed into Wikipedia.
-2. As a system, I want to find all the existing issues in Wikipedia pages, in order to find quickly a page for the previous use case.

-The following concepts are used:

-- **Page**.
-A page in Wikipedia.
-It is composed at least by the following properties:
-  - **Namespace**.
-The category of the page in Wikipedia: article, annex, user page, etc. Note that, although an article is a specific type of page, it is usually used as a synonym of page, but in this application we try not to do it.
-  - **Language**.
-The language of the Wikipedia where the page exists.
-  - **Title**.
-The title of the page which identifies it uniquely.
-  - **ID**.
-The identifier of the page, a number for internal use that can also be used to identify it uniquely in a specific Wikipedia.
-Note that, used along with the language, it identifies a page completely in the tool.
-  - **Content**.
-The current text of the page, also known as _wiki-text_.
-  - **Last update**.
-The date and time of the last update of the page.
-  - **Query timestamp**.
-The date and time when the page was queried and retrieved.
-  - **Redirect**.
-If the page is considered a redirection page.
-  - **Sections**.
-A Wikipedia page is usually divided in sections in different levels identified by its anchor (header title).
-Note that Wikipedia allows editing sections instead of the whole page.
-- **Replacement**.
-A potential issue to be checked and fixed (replaced).
+A `Replacement` is a potential issue to be checked and fixed (replaced).
 For instance, the word _aproximated_ is misspelled and therefore could be proposed to be replaced with _approximated_.
 Note the importance of the _potential_ adjective, as an issue could be just a false positive.
 For instance, in Spanish the word _Paris_ could be misspelled if it corresponds to the French city (written correctly as _París_), but it would be correct if it refers to the mythological Trojan prince.

-  A replacement is composed by:

-  - **Text**.
-The text to be checked and fixed.
-It can be a word or an expression.
-  - **Start**.
-A number corresponding to the position in the page contents where the text is found.
-Take into account that the first position is 0.
-  - **Type**.
-The category of the replacement.
-It is composed by a parent **kind** (misspelling, date format, etc.) and a child **subtype**.
-  - **Suggestions**.
-A list with at least one suggestion to replace the text.
-Each suggestion is composed by:
-    - **Text**.
-The new text after the replacement.
-    - **Comment**.
-An optional description to explain the motivation of the fix.
+Each replacement belongs to a `ReplacementType`, which can be a `StandardType` if it is known or a `CustomType` if it has been customized by the user.
+Replacement types are categorized by `ReplacementKind`.
+Finally, a replacement type is composed by its kind and its subtype.

-- **Immutable**.
-A section in the page contents to be left untouched, for instance a literal quote, so any replacement found within it must be ignored and not offered to the user for revision.
+An `Immutable` is a section in the page contents to be left untouched, for instance a literal quote, so any replacement found within it must be ignored and not offered to the user to be reviewed.

-- **Cosmetic**.
-A special type of replacement which can be applied automatically, concerning cosmetic modifications, visible or not, e.g. replacing `[[Asia|Asia]]` by `[[Asia]]`.
+A `Cosmetic` is a special type of replacement which can be applied automatically, concerning cosmetic modifications, visible or not, e.g. replacing `[[Asia|Asia]]` by `[[Asia]]`.

-- **PageReview**.
-A summary of a page (or page section) with replacements to be reviewed.
+A replacement is identified by its type and by its position (**start**) in the page content, as the tool doesn't allow that overlapping of replacements.
+Instead of an _end_ position, a replacement contains the text intended to be replaced, along with a collection of suggestions.
+Each `Suggestion` contains the proposed new text after applying the replacement and optionally a description to explain the motivation of the fix.

+A `Review` (or simply a **Page**) is a Wikipedia page (or section) containing one or more replacements to be reviewed.
+Then, a `ReviewedPage` is a page containing a collection of replacements reviewed by the user.
+Note that some or all these `ReviewedReplacement` might not be applied if the user has decided it that way, especially in case of doubt or false positive.

+## Use cases

+Main use cases are:

+1. As a user, I want to request a random Wikipedia page containing potential issues to fix, in order to review them, discard the false positives and save the approved fixed into Wikipedia.
+2. As a system, I want to find all the existing issues in Wikipedia pages, in order to find quickly a page for the previous use case.

 For the first use case, the basic steps are: